jenhsuan-charlie-hsiao/Mobile-Manipulation-Capstone/README.md

 Demo videos
 a.
 The best case: https://youtu.be/XOeeaPijz6w
-b.
+<br>b.
 The overshoot case: https://youtu.be/X4YhKIgxaWY
-c.
+<br>c.
 The new task case: https://youtu.be/iBPR3c6kQDE

 Please refer to the following link for the full description of the project http://hades.mech.northwestern.edu/index.php/Mobile_Manipulation_Capstone#Final_Step:_Completing_the_Project_and_Your_Submission